FontFlex/FontFlex/README.md

   git submodule add https://github.com/jasjs1/FontFlex.git src/vendor/fontflex
   ```

-  it will put automatically in .../repo/src/vendor/fontflex
+  it will be put automatically in .../repo/src/vendor/fontflex

 ## Important Notices

 ### 1. Folder paths

 Do not change any of the link, or script folder paths.
-This can cause the FontFlex to not be functional, unless you change the folder paths.
+This can cause the FontFlex not to be functional unless you change the folder paths.

   ```html
   <script src="/scripts/createMarkdownFormatting.js"></script>